-- A. Specify ingredients used in your directions. - B. Enter only one piece of soap or bath product. - C. Project must be brought in a container or baggie. - D. Project areas: - a.
+- A. Specify ingredients used in your directions. - B. May enter one project in both project areas, Soap Making and Bath Products. - C. Project must be brought in a container or baggie. - D. Project areas: - a.
 Soaps, no lye soaps. - b.
 Bath Products, bath bombs, lotions, creams etc.